GDGAlgiers/gdg-docs/CONTRIBUTING.md

 ### Writing Style Guidelines

-- **Be concise**: Keep explanations clear and to the point
+- **Be concise and clear**: Get to the point quickly, avoid unnecessary jargon
 - **Use active voice**: "React renders components" instead of "Components are rendered by React"
-- **Code examples**: Include practical, real-world examples
+- **Write for all levels**: Assume basic programming knowledge, but explain framework-specific concepts
-- **Explain why**: Don't just describe what to do, explain why it's important
+- **Explain the "why"**: Don't just describe what to do, explain why it's important
-- **Consistency**: Maintain consistent terminology throughout
+- **Be consistent**: Use the same terminology throughout the documentation
-- **Accessibility**: Write for developers of various experience levels
+- **Use present tense**: "This function returns" not "This function will return"
+- **Avoid assumptions**: Don't assume readers know advanced concepts

+### Tone and Voice

+- **Professional yet friendly**: Strike a balance between authoritative and approachable
+- **Encouraging**: Help readers feel confident they can learn this
+- **Direct**: Use "you" to address the reader directly
+- **Humble**: Acknowledge when topics are complex or have trade-offs

-### Code Examples
+## Code Examples

+All code examples should be:

+- **Tested and functional**: Don't include untested code
+- **Production-ready**: Show real-world patterns, not oversimplified demos, but still not those very long code snippets that they become unreadable and hard to digest
+- **Well-commented**: Explain complex logic with inline comments
-- Include imports in examples
+- **Complete**: Include necessary imports and context
-- Use meaningful variable/component names
+- **Properly formatted**: Use consistent indentation and style
-- Add comments to explain complex logic
-- Show both good and bad examples where appropriate
-- Ensure syntax highlighting by specifying the language in code blocks
+- **Language-tagged**: Always specify the language for syntax highlighting

 ### Formatting with Starlight

-Our documentation is built using [Starlight](https://starlight.astro.build/), which means you should:
+Our documentation uses [Starlight](https://starlight.astro.build/), which provides powerful components for documentation.

+#### Required Frontmatter

 - Use Markdown (`.md`) or MDX (`.mdx`) for documentation files
 - Add proper frontmatter to each file: